-29 DIRECTIVE 2009/41/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 May 2009 on the contained use of genetically modified micro-organisms and REGULATION (EC) No 1946/2003 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 15 July 2003 on transboundary movements of gene tically modified organisms - see specifically its articles 4 to 11 and its annexes III to V
+28 DIRECTIVE 2009/41/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 May 2009 on the contained use of genetically modified micro-organisms and REGULATION (EC) No 1946/2003 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 15 July 2003 on transboundary movements of gene tically modified organisms - see specifically its articles 4 to 11 and its annexes III to V

-Countries:(Maximum Details on guidelines of H2020.
+Countries:(Maximum Details on ethical standards and

-number of characters activities carried Copies of relevant
+number of characters activities carried guidelines of H2020.

-allowed: 1000) out in non-EU Ethics Approvals from
+allowed: 1000) out in non-EU Copies of relevant

+allowed.
+1000) '

+countries Ethics Approvals from

-, countries EU country host and
+EU country host and

 non-EU country (double

 ethics review, is

 possible).

 Do you plan to use local Details on type In case of human

 resources (e.g. animal of local resources, copies of

 and/or human tissue resources to be relevant Ethics

 samples, genetic material, used and Approvals.

 live animals, human modalities for

 remains, materials of their use.
 In case of animals,

 historical value, plants, micro-organisms

 endangered fauna or flora and associated

 samples, etc.)? traditional knowledge,

-If YES: document showing
+document showing

-11 123. compliance with
+If YES: compliance with

 Convention on

 Biodiversity (e.g. access

 permit and benefit

-sharing agreement).
+D . " sharing agreement).

 Do you plan to import any Details on type As above (use of local

 material, including of materials or resources) and:

 personal data, from non data to be Material Transfer

 EU/third countries into the imported.
 Agreement (MTA)

 EU?

 If your research involves

 importing data, please

 also complete the section

 "Protection of Personal

 Data" i.e. Section 4.

-Data i.e. dection 7.
+KYEO O K K

 If YES: Specify the

 materials and countries

 involved (maximum number

-of characters allowed: 1000)
+of characters allowed:

+1000)

+Do you plan to owner or Dotoile on time Authorization for average

 Do you plan to export any Details on type Authorisation for export

-material, including Details on type of materials or from EU.
+material, including of materials or from EU.

 personal data, from the data to be Material Transfer

 EU to third/non-EU imported.
 Agreement (MTA).

-miporteu.
-Agreement (MTA).

-COUNTRIDE / 1

 countries?